StephensGit/Context-API-setup/README.md

 # React Context API template

 This is my template for using React Context API within a web application.
-This example interacts with a REST api to fetch data.
+This example interacts with a local REST API built in Node/Express to fetch data.

 ## Table of contents